scarlehoff/lhapdf_management/readme.md

 LHAPDF_DATA_PATH=$(python -c 'from pathlib import Path ; from sys import prefix ; print(Path(prefix) / "share" / "LHAPDF")' ; lhapdf-management update
 ```

-It is possible to create the directory in the "best guess location" doing `lhapdf_management update --init`
+It is also possible to create the directory in the "best guess location" by doing `lhapdf_management update --init`

 ## List

 Lists all available PDFs

 ```
-  lhapdf_management list [PATTERNS ...] [--installed] [--codes]
+  lhapdf-management list [PATTERNS ...] [--installed] [--codes]
 ```

 ## Install